Lalena Shaver Lalena Shaver

 Music and Friends and the Long Way Through

 Music saved me before almost anything else did.
 I grew up on my mother and stepfather's record collection — Simon and Garfunkel, T. Rex, Pink Floyd, Hall and Oates.
 I absorbed it all.
-When The Wall came out I was twelve, still in Minnesota, and I wanted to go to the movie so badly but wasn't allowed.
+When Pink Floyd’s The Wall came out I was eleven or twelve, still in Minnesota, and I wanted to go to the movie so badly but wasn't allowed.
 The album went on repeat in my room instead.
-I had Comfortably Numb memorized word for word — every nuanced enunciation, sung with the depth of feeling that only a lonely scared kid can bring to a song like that.
+In high school, I had Comfortably Numb memorized word for word — every nuanced enunciation, sung with the depth of feeling that only a lonely scared kid can bring to a song like that.

 I loved dancing.
 Had always loved it.
 No dance lessons — my mother didn't drive for years — so I made up my own dances in my bedroom to my favorite songs with the door closed.
 Hours of this, from early childhood through high school, until I could finally go to bars where local bands played and dance all night.
 I didn't even always drink when I was there.
 Sometimes I just wanted to dance, and I did.